 It took a while to see what I was doing.
-Fighting, telling myself I didn’t want to walk anymore, being frustrated, poor me feelings, slightly upset of my dad because he wanted to walk further enz.
-I didn’t had any problems during the first 2 weeks, nothing, my shoes are perfect, what made me even more frustrated, because within 2 days I had more than 8 blisters.
-The good company of a pelgrim friend and my dad helped a lot to keep on walking instead of stopping every 5 min.
+Fighting, telling myself I didn’t want to walk anymore, being frustrated, poor me feelings, slightly upset with my dad because he wanted to walk further etc. I didn’t have any problems during the first weeks, nothing, my shoes are perfect, what made me even more frustrated, because within 2 days I had more than 8 blisters.
+The company of a pelgrim friend and my dad helped a lot to keep on walking instead of stopping every 5 min.
 But the amount of kilometers we had to walk stayed the same.

-I thought about the t-shirt I have with the quote “Pain is inevitable..
-But Suffering is a choice -Buddha”.
+I thought a bout the t-shirt I have with the quote “Pain is inevitable..
+But suffering is a choice” – Buddha.
 I realized that I was suffering all day long.
 This quote coming up in my mind changed something.
-Specially the last words..
-Suffering is a choice..
+Specially the choice part.
 Thinking about that for a moment I thought about the book what I’m reading, a book of Eckhart Tolle.
 To accept and to be fully okay with every situation you are in.
 To be the observer and only notice everything without judging or labeling it, whatever that situation is.
 I’m not the pain, and the emotions I feel is a choice.
 It is all in my mind.

 Knowing, is something different than to feel and live this.
 Observing pain is difficult, but I tried.
 To be okay with the situation by knowing you still have to walk 15km isn’t easy either.
-But after a while I felt not that frustrate and ‘poor little me’ anymore.
+But after a while I felt not that frustrated and ‘poor little me’ anymore.
 The pain was better too.
 I couldn’t believe it.
 I looked at the butterflies, blue sky and flowers again.
-I stopped complaining.
-Wauw!
-I felt so good and walked normal.
+I stopped complaining!
+I felt lighter.

 After taking good care of my blisters during lunch time it started all over.
 My feet had to warm up.
 The first 300 meters are the worsted if you start walking after a break.
 And knowing that we still had to walk 10km didn’t help at all.
 I was thinking about Buddha and Tolle again.
 And it changed..
 I felt better, less pain, enjoyed the walk more and talked with my new friend and dad.
 This circle of fighting against the pain, frustration and poor me feelings.. and to be the observer, accepting everything, repeated over and over.
 But every time I could change a little faster and for a longer time.

-At the end of the long long road behind a little hill appeared the village.
+At the end of the long looooong road, behind a little hill, the village appeared.
 Because of the hill we where not able to see it.
 Surprise!!
 I ran of the hill with al the blisters I had.
 We made it.